manipulation20/robotic-desk-organization/README.md

 ## 1. Project Overview

-Desktop organization is a representative and challenging task for service robots operating in real-world environments.
-The main difficulties arise from the diversity of objects (e.g., small items, thin rigid objects, and deformable objects) and the variety of task objectives (e.g., sorting, storing, and stacking).
+Robotic desk organization is a representative and challenging task for service robots operating in real-world environments.
+The main difficulties arise from the heterogeneous physical properties of desktop objects (e.g., small items, planar rigid objects, and deformable objects) and the variety of task objectives (e.g., sorting, storing, and stacking).

-In this project, we propose a **task-oriented framework for robotic desktop organization**, which leverages environmental constraints (e.g., table edges, book edges) and inter-object interactions to enable robust manipulation of heterogeneous objects.
+In this project, we propose a constraint-aware multi-primitive framework for robotic desk organization, which exploits both environmental constraints (e.g., table surfaces and edges) and inter-object constraints (e.g., book edges) to enable robust manipulation of heterogeneous objects.

-We design three types of **environment-assisted manipulation primitives**:
+We organize three primary manipulation primitives into a reusable library:

-- **Contact grasping**: suitable for small objects and thin paper;
+- **Contact grasping**: suitable for small objects and paper;
-- **Push grasping**: utilizes table or book edges to grasp planar rigid objects such as rulers;
+- **Push-grasping**: exploits table or book edges to grasp planar rigid objects such as rulers;
-- **Pry grasping**: designed for planar deformable objects such as books.
+- **Pry-grasping**: handles planar deformable objects such as books.

-Based on a perception module (YOLO + SAM2.1 + point cloud processing), combined with the above manipulation primitives and auxiliary actions, we develop a task planner.
-The robotic system is capable of completing the full pipeline of desktop organization in real-world scenarios, including object detection, grasping, and orderly placement.
+Based on a perception pipeline (YOLO11, SAM2.1, geometric feature extraction, and point-cloud processing), together with the manipulation primitives and auxiliary primitives for placement, reorientation, and separation, we develop a spatial-dependency-aware task planner.
+The planner coordinates primitive execution according to object properties and support and adjacency relationships.
+The complete system performs object perception, manipulation, and orderly placement in structured desk-organization scenarios.

-The figure below illustrates an example of the initial and goal states of the organization task (corresponding to Fig. 1 in the paper).
+The figure below illustrates an example of the initial and goal states of the organization task.
 For more details, please refer to the paper (link provided at the end).

 > ![Fig. 1: Initial and goal states of the desktop organization task](https://github.com/manipulation20/robotic-desk-organization/blob/main/Fig0.jpg)
 > *Fig. 1: Initial state (left) and organized state (right) of the desktop organization task.*
-> *(The initial scene includes pens, erasers, lead cases, rulers, set squares, paper, books, etc. After organization, small items are placed in a pen holder, rulers are inserted into the holder, and paper and books are neatly stacked.)*
+> *(The initial scene includes pens, erasers, lead cases, rulers, set squares, paper, books, etc. After organization, small items and rulers are placed in the pen holder, while paper and books are neatly stacked.)*

 ---

 ## 2. Repository Structure

-This section introduces the main functional packages included in this project.
-It covers ROS communication packages for the robot, gripper, and camera, as well as hand–eye calibration, perception, and task planning modules specifically developed for this work.
+This repository is organized around two ROS workspaces and a dataset release page:

+- **`ultralytics_ws/`** contains the perception-related ROS packages, including object detection, segmentation, geometric feature extraction, and scene perception.
+- **`ur_ws_organize/`** contains the robot-manipulation-related ROS packages, including robot, gripper, and camera communication, hand--eye calibration, manipulation primitives, and task planning.
+- **[Releases](https://github.com/manipulation20/robotic-desk-organization/releases)** provides the desktop-object dataset and its annotations for download.

+The following subsections mainly describe the functions of the ROS packages used for perception, robot control, calibration, manipulation, and task planning.

 ### **UR Robot (UR5e)**